 Where: Lake Louise, Alberta

-Ah, Arnica Lake – a nature lover’s dream trail!
+Arnica Lake is a nature lover’s dream trail!
 Not only is it incredibly pretty in the fall, but it’s also not overly difficult for experienced hikers.
 Now, it does get a bit steep throughout – so be warned, but it’s nothing you won’t be able to handle if you know what you’re doing.
 Bring your poles, some water and some determination for this one, folks!

 Where: See directions here